X

 Achieving a Wider Stereo Field

-Another aspect of a "big" sound is the size of the stereo field.
+Another aspect of a "big" sound is the width of the stereo field.
 Stereo recordings can capture sounds from a horizontal arc up to 180 degrees.
 However, the stereo field that can be produced by two speakers is limited to the distance between them.
 So, if the speakers are placed 1.2m (4ft) apart, the stereo field produced is 1.2m (4ft) wide (or less).

 The stacks should generally be placed along the longer wall of the room.
 The outer pair may be turned inwards, whilst the inner pair face forwards.
 The listener should be at least as far from the speaker line as the speaker-to-speaker distance, whilst some listeners may prefer being up to three times that distance.